Is a Paleo Diet Healthy?

 The Korean BBQ-Style Chicken captures the signature sweet and spicy flavor of bulgogi with a guilt-free sauce that doesn’t sacrifice an iota of flavor; with perfectly-cooked chicken breast, this entree is a sure-fire favorite.

-This study, published in the American Journal of Clinical Nutrition, found that the Paleo diet resulted in better short-term health indicators (waist circumference, HDL cholesterol, blood pressure, blood sugar) than four different control diets.
+This study, published in the American Journal of Clinical Nutrition, found that the Paleo lifestyle resulted in better short-term health indicators (waist circumference, HDL cholesterol, blood pressure, blood sugar) than four different control diets.

 If you are trying to lose weight, this is important to understand: weight loss is only achieved through a calorie deficit.
 That is - only if you eat fewer calories than you burn will you lose weight.